julp/freebsd_pkg_plugins/README.md

 * zint (zfs_integration): snapshots (via be or "raw ZFS" - other filesystems not supported) before pkg operations (default is upgrade and autoremove)
 * services: manages services from pkg, stop them before deletion and restart them after upgrade (of themselves or a shlib dependency)
 * history: keep tracks of all the pkg install/delete/upgrade/autoremove commands you run with the operations on concerned packages and a queryable database
+* integrity (experimental): checks integrity of deleted (and upgraded) files

 See README.md in subdirectory of plugins/ for further details of each one of these.

+## Known issue

+You may have to disable your plugins first in order to upgrade them when pkg is also updated.